chimalsky/DIS-2019-Website/content/accepted-workshops.md

 __W12: [A sample of One: First-person Research Methods in HCI](https://1stpersonresearch.wordpress.com)__ [Open Registration]</br>
 *Andrés Lucero, Audrey Desjardins, Carman Neustaedter, Kristina Höök, Marc Hassenzahl, Marta Cecchinato* </br>
 Abstract: First-person research (i.e., research that involves data collection and experiences from the researcher themselves) continues to become a viable addition and, possibly even, alternative to more traditional HCI methods.
 While we have seen the benefits of using methods such as autoethnography, autobiographical design, and autoethnographical research through design, we also see the need to further explore, define, and investigate the practices, techniques, tactics, and implications of first-person research in HCI.
 To address this, this one-day workshop aims to bring together a community of researchers, designers, and practitioners who are interested in exploring and reimagining research in HCI and interaction design, with an emphasis on first-person methods.

-__W13: [Designing at the End of the World](https://endoftheworld2019.wordpress.com)__ [Open Registration]</br> *Jonas Fritsch, Ann Light, Daria Loi* </br>
-Abstract: We are living in a time of ecological and humanitarian crisis that requires imminent action from the joint fields of HCI and interaction design.
-In a very palpable way, we seem to be moving towards the “end of the world” (certainly, as we have known it).
-This workshop addresses three concrete end-of-world challenges – the end of nature, end of culture and end of the human – to contribute to a much-needed design research agenda and to build community in the process.
-The workshop will explore how the design of technology can support a fairer and more secure set of futures by considering these three end-states and what we, as participants (both contributing to futures and living with the outcomes), can offer to improve the options.
-Contributions to theory and practice will be welcome.

 __W14: [Larping (Live Action Role Playing) as an Embodied Design Research Method](https://interaction.mere.st/)__ [Invitation Only] </br>
 *Elena Márquez Segura, Katta Spiel, Karin Johansson, Jon Back, Zach O. Toups, Jessica Hammer, Annika Waern, Josh Tanenbaum, Katherine Isbister* </br>